 - 1. Using ice and water make up 500ml of water in the 500ml beaker that has a temperature of about 10°C. - 2.
 Place the rubber ball in this water for 3 minutes.
 Using your metal tongs rod, move the ball around and submerge it so it evenly cools. - 3.
-Set up a measuring tape with 0cm on ground level under a 2m drop point tape it on the wall with measurments going up the wall - 4.
 Drop the ball from 2-metres high onto a hard surface and record how high it bounces in cm.
-Record this value in your table. - 5.
-Repeat by dropping the ball again from this height and record the value, then calculate the average. - 6.
+Record this value in your table. - 4.
+Repeat by dropping the ball again from this height and record the value, then calculate the average. - 5.
 Empty the 500ml baker.
 Using hot water from the kettle and some water from the tap make up 500ml of water which has a temperature of 20.
 Drop the ball from 2-meter height after letting it site for 3 minutes.
-Drop it twice and record the average. - 7.
+Drop it twice and record the average. - 6.
 Using hot water from the kettle and water from the tap do the same for at least three more temperatures such as 30°C, 40°C, 50°C, and then 80°C.